anatoliyv/RevealMenuController/README.md

 ![](https://img.shields.io/badge/Supported-iOS8-4BC51D.svg?style=flat)
 ![](https://img.shields.io/badge/Swift 3-compatible-4BC51D.svg?style=flat)

 Easy to implement controller with expanding menu items.
-Design is very simple to iOS native ActionSheet presentation style of a UIAlertController.
+Design is very similar to iOS native ActionSheet presentation style of a UIAlertController.
 As an additional feature you can set small image icon beside menu item text.
 Take a look at example screenshot to see all available features.

 Features:
 - [x] Expandable menu groups